Moving Target Field of Regard

 Main article: JWST Observatory Coordinate System and Field of Regard

-The JWST field of regard (FOR) is defined by the allowed range of boresight pointing angles for the observatory relative to the sun line, which must remain in the range 85° to 135° at all times to keep the telescope behind the sun shield.
+The JWST field of regard (FOR) is the region of the sky where scientific observations can be conducted safely at a given time.
+The FOR is defined by the allowed range of boresight pointing angles for the observatory relative to the sun line, which must remain in the range 85° to 135° at all times to keep the telescope behind the sun shield.
 Thus, the FOR is a large torus on the sky that moves roughly 1° per day in ecliptic longitude, following the telescope in its path around the sun.
+Over time, this annulus sweeps over the entire celestial sphere.
+As a result of the FOR, JWST can observe about 39% of the full sky on any given day and can access 100% of the sky over 6 months.
 Figure 1 shows a schematic of the FOR.

 See JWST Observatory Coordinate System and Field of Regard for a more detailed look at the field of regard (FOR) and observatory pointing constraints.